Essanay Studios

-The Essanay Film Manufacturing Company was an early American motion picture studio.
-The studio was founded in 1907 in Chicago, and later developed an additional film lot in Niles Canyon, California.
-Its various stars included Francis X. Bushman, Gloria Swanson and studio co-owner, actor and director, Broncho Billy Anderson.
-It is probably best known today for its series of Charlie Chaplin comedies from 1915-1916.
-In the late 1916 it merged with other studios and stopped issuing films in the fall of 1918.
+Essanay Studios, officially the Essanay Film Manufacturing Company, was an early American motion picture studio.
+The studio was founded in 1907 in Chicago by George Kirke Spoor and Gilbert M. Anderson, originally as the Peerless Film Manufacturing Company, then as Essanay (formed by the founders' initials: S and A) on August 10, 1907.
+Essanay is probably best known today for its series of Charlie Chaplin comedies produced in 1915-1916.
+In late 1916, it merged distribution with other studios and stopped issuing films in the fall of 1918.
 According to film historian Steve Massa, Essanay is one of the important early studios, with comedies as a particular strength.
+Founders Spoor and Anderson were subsequently awarded special Academy Awards for pioneering contributions to film.

 Founding

-The studio was founded in 1907 in Chicago by George K. Spoor and Gilbert M. Anderson, originally as the Peerless Film Manufacturing Company.
-On August 10, 1907, playing on the founders' initials the name was changed to Essanay ("S and A").

 Essanay was originally located at 501 Wells Street (modern numbering: 1360 N. Wells).
 Essanay's first film, An Awful Skate, or The Hobo on Rollers (July 1907), starring Ben Turpin (then the studio janitor), produced for only a couple hundred dollars, grossed several thousand dollars in release.
 The studio prospered and in 1908 moved to its more famous address at 1333–45 W. Argyle Street in Uptown, Chicago.

 Leading players and staff

-Essanay produced silent films with such stars (and stars of the future) as George Periolat, Ben Turpin, Wallace Beery, Thomas Meighan, Colleen Moore, Francis X. Bushman, Gloria Swanson, Ann Little, Helen Dunbar, Lester Cuneo, Florence Oberle, Lewis Stone, Virginia Valli, Edward Arnold, Edmund Cobb and Rod La Rocque.
-The mainstay of the organization, however, were studio co-owner, Anderson, starring in the very popular "Broncho Billy" westerns, and Charlie Chaplin, who was for a time its biggest star.
+Essanay produced silent films with such stars (and stars of the future) as George Periolat, Ben Turpin, Wallace Beery, Thomas Meighan, Colleen Moore, Francis X. Bushman, Gloria Swanson, Ann Little, Helen Dunbar, Lester Cuneo, Florence Oberle, Lewis Stone, Virginia Valli, Edward Arnold, Edmund Cobb, and Rod La Rocque.
+The mainstay of the organization, however, was studio co-owner Gilbert Anderson, starring in the very popular "Broncho Billy" Westerns, and ultimately its biggest star was Charlie Chaplin, who for a time had his own production unit at the studio.

 Allan Dwan was hired by Essanay Studios as a screenwriter and developed into a famous Hollywood director.
-Louella Parsons was also hired as a screenwriter and went on to be a famous Hollywood gossip columnist.
+Louella Parsons was also a screenwriter for the studio and went on to be a powerful Hollywood gossip columnist.
 Owners Spoor (in 1948) and Anderson (in 1958) received the Oscars' Academy Honorary Award, for their pioneering efforts with Essanay.

 Productions

 Essanay's productions include the first American film version of A Christmas Carol (1908) as well as the Western short The James Boys of Missouri (1908), which is notable for being the first biopic about the nineteenth-century American outlaw brothers Jesse and Frank James.
+The first pie-in-the-face gag on screen is believed to have hit Essanay star Ben Turpin in Mr. Flip (1909).
 The studio in 1916 also released the first American Sherlock Holmes film.
 Directed by Arthur Berthelet, it stars William Gillette in the title role.
-The first pie-in-the-face gag on screen is believed to have hit Essanay star Ben Turpin in Mr. Flip (1909).
 Animated comedies were produced as well by the Chicago company, including installments showcasing the small boy "Dreamy Dud" and his dog "Wag", who in the early 1900s were among the favorite cartoon characters of theater audiences.